syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Annotations.md

 ## Text annotation

-Text annotations are used to add simple text representation in the chart area of the SfPivotChart.
-The following code snippet shows how to add text annotation to the SfPivotChart.
+Text annotations are used to add simple text representation in the chart area of the UWP Pivot Chart.
+The following code snippet shows how to add text annotation to the UWP Pivot Chart.

 {% tabs %}